Take the Pain out of Painting

 Eventually, you pick one, it might even be a paint you never sampled; maybe it’s just the least offensive of the bunch.
 On a wing and a prayer you paint the room.
 Hopefully, it looks close to the color you had hoped for, but quite frequently, it doesn’t.
 It’s too bright or it looks like a completely different color once it’s on all four walls.

 One of my client’s calls it the “color crazies”.

 The most tinted colors are at the top of the paint chip and the most shaded colors are at the bottom.
 You can add black to any paint color (or hue) to make it a shade darker or white to any color to make it a tint lighter.
 Paint manufacturers, like Sherwin Williams and Benjamin Moore already offer you multiple shades and tints of a particular color, that’s why they have about 7 shades or tints for each hue.

 However, don’t be fooled!
-Those undertones will definitely show up when the color is on the wall, even in the lighter hues.
-I’ve had clients that are particularly sensitive to blue undertones in colors and if a color has even a hint of blue undertone, they’ll only see blue.
+Those undertones will definitely show up when the color is on the wall, even in the lighter shades.
+I’ve had clients that are particularly sensitive to blue undertones.
+If a color has even a hint of blue undertone, they’ll only see blue.
 If you know you prefer warmer neutrals steer clear of anything with a black, purple, or blue undertones and of you prefer cooler neutrals steer clear of anything with red, yellow, or tan undertones.
 Consider the undertone when selecting neutral paint colors.
-Look to the darker colors on the chip to more easily see the undertone.
+Look to the medium and darker colors on the chip to more easily see the undertone.

 I am going to get super technical here, but it will be worth it.
 This information is a game changer.